Critical/Major/Minor defects in garment inspection

 Major defects for garments

 Major defects are those which don't pose a threat to the safety of the user, but don't meet the importer's specifications or golden sample.
-These defects typically lower the value or usability of the product, hurt salability and can lead to customer returns.
-Depending on the type and quantity found, major defects may prompt the importer to refuse an order, asking the supplier to hold it until they've addressed the quality issues found during inspection.
+These defects typically lower the value or Defining garment defects in a QC checklist These defects typically lower the value or usability of the product, hurt salability and can lead to customer returns.
+Depending on the type and quantity found, major defects may prompt the importer to refuse an order, asking the supplier to hold it until they've addressed the quality issues found during pre-shipment inspection.

-Factory workers may be able to reasonably repair or rework the defective garments.
+Factory workers may be able to reasonably repair or rework the defective garments from the Final Inspection.
 Other times, the factory cannot easily remedy major defects, and the importer may ask their supplier to cover the loss or manufacture replacement pieces.
 Some brands may also accept imperfect garments and offer discounts through special distribution channels, such as factory outlet stores and other retailers.

 An example of major defects you may find in garments is incorrect colors or designs on the product.
 These are sometimes acceptable when the garments still have proper dimensions.
 While using the wrong colors or designs is not desirable, the clothes can usually be sold if they're still proportionate and match standard size categories (e.g. S, M, L and XL).